 Description

-Pair of cottages and attached forecourt wall and garden wall.
-Circa 1910 in Vernacular Revival style.
-Architect not at present known but in the style of E S Prior.
-The cottages form a T-shaped range, each cottage L-shaped.
-Painted brick in stretcher bond with tiled roof with gablets to centre and ends and two chimneystacks, both originally flint faced but northern one replaced in brick later in the century.
+This listing describes a pair of cottages and an attached wall at Gerston Hall, built around 1910 in the Vernacular Revival style, likely designed by an architect in the style of E S Prior.
+The cottages form a T-shaped range, with each cottage being L-shaped.
+They are constructed of painted brick in stretcher bond and feature a tiled roof with gablets at the center and ends, along with two chimneystacks—one originally faced with flint, while the northern stack was later replaced with brick.

-EXTERIOR: the T-wing to east has two half-hipped gables with a hipped dormer between probably added later in the century.
-The gables are supported on four Tuscan columns of unknapped flint with bands of chalk.
-Behind each property is a tall window with leaded lights and three-light casement.
-The doorcases are in the returns with plank doors and a triangular knapped flint buttress to one side.
-The side wings have a further three-light casement with leaded lights facing east and diagonal flint buttress.
-The west side has two hipped dormers, similar casement windows and four flint buttresses.
-Attached to the southernmost cottage is a painted brick wall with gabled tiled coping forming the south and east sides of a courtyard which links to a garden wall, also brick with gabled tiled coping which, because of the falling ground, is stepped.
+The exterior of the T-wing to the east has two half-hipped gables, with a hipped dormer added later in the century between them.
+The gables are supported by four Tuscan columns made of unknapped flint with bands of chalk.
+Each cottage has a tall window with leaded lights and a three-light casement behind it.
+The doorcases are located on the returns, featuring plank doors and a triangular knapped flint buttress on one side.
+The side wings include another three-light casement with leaded lights facing east and a diagonal flint buttress.
+The west side has two hipped dormers, similar casement windows, and four flint buttresses.
+Attached to the southernmost cottage is a painted brick wall with gabled tiled coping, forming the south and east sides of a courtyard that connects to a garden wall, also made of brick with gabled tiled coping, which steps due to the sloping ground.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.